Interested in stars and planets, how they live and how they die, and the exotic physics processes that they allow us to explore.

-The CMP Group carries out research across a broad range of fundamental and applied problems in solid state physics and materials science.
+Carrying out research across a broad range off fundamental and applied problems in solid state physics and materials science.

 Warwick is one of the top 10 research environments in the UK for Physics, as assessed by REF 2014, with all aspects considered to be either world-leading or internationally excellent.
 96% of the research papers submitted to REF2014 were judged to be at least "internationally excellent" and a quarter "world leading" (4*).